Minor in Law in Society

 Program Contact: Jill E. Martin 203-582-8712

-The minor in Law in Society is offered for students who are interested in learning more about law and the American legal system.
+The minor in Law in Society is designed for students who are interested in learning more about law and the American legal system.
 Law is the binding force in society.
 It reflects the values of society and is constantly changing as society changes.
 Law deals with issues such as justice, equity and the balance between the rights of individuals and the public interest.
-Students will learn of their legal rights and responsibilities in today’s society.
+Students in this program learn of their legal rights and responsibilities in today’s society.
 This minor introduces students to the historical and current issues facing society through its legal system.
 The minor is not designed to prepare students to work as paralegals and is not approved by the American Bar Association.

 Law in Society Minor Curriculum